AdobeDocs/id-service.en/help/implementation-guides/opt-in-service/iab.md

 });
 ```

-Once settings are configured properly, ECID and DIL libraries will be enabled/disabled depending on consent criteria from the CMP and IAB framework.
+Once settings are configured properly, ECID and DIL libraries will be enabled/disabled depending on consent criteria from the CMP and IAB TCF.

 >[!IMPORTANT]
 >
->Audience Manager needs consent for *purposes 1,2, and 5, plus vendor consent* in order to deploy cookies and initiate or honor ID syncs.
+>Audience Manager needs consent for *Purpose 1 and Purpose 10, plus vendor consent* in order to deploy cookies and initiate or honor ID syncs.
 Read more about the Audience Manager Plug-in for IAB TCF in Audience Manager documentation [here](https://docs.adobe.com/help/en/audience-manager/user-guide/overview/gdpr/aam-iab-plugin.html).

 For more information on how to validate both Opt-in and the Audience Manager plug-in for IAB TCF, check use case #4 in the validation guide [here](../../implementation-guides/opt-in-service/testing-optin-and-iab-plugin.md#section-ca5c6f92fbdf4fd29b4acb6b644efbd0).